brigitte-bigi/Whakerexa/README.md

 This version also includes a set of monochrome SVG icons.

-## Version 1.1 — develop
+## Version 2.0 — develop

+Version 2.0 is a complete modernization.
+Previous procedural APIs are not preserved.

+- Unified ES6 entry point (wexa.js) exporting all components.
+- Global namespace through wexa.bundle.js:
 - progress function is deprecated.
 Make use of the ProgressBar class instead.
-See the progressbar.html file in the docs folder.
+See the progressbar.html file in the `docs` folder.
+- Make use of Wexa.onload instead of OnLoadManager, Wexa.dialog instead of DialogManager, etc
 - WexaLogger is extended: It now mimics Python's logging system with numeric levels from 0 (silent) to 50 (critical).
 Only messages with a severity less than or equal to the current `logLevel` are displayed.
--
+- Improved request.js: JSON detection through Content-Type with silent fallback for non-JSON responses.
+- Updated documentation and offline demos.